Thailand Issues Incentives to Counter COVID-19 Impact: Phase One

 On March 4, 2020, the Thai government issued incentives to counter the economic impact of the COVID-19 pandemic.

-Named, Phase One, this is the first of three stimulus packages, providing assistance for businesses and households in the form of low-interest loans and cash handouts.This stimulus package is valued at 100 billion baht (US$3.2 billion) and comes as the number of COVID-19 cases in the country increases to more than 2,000 amid 33 fatalities.
+Named, Phase One, this is the first of three stimulus packages, providing assistance for businesses and households in the form of low-interest loans and cash handouts.more than 2,000 amid 33 fatalities.
 The pandemic has already taken a heavy toll on the tourism sector and exports – two sectors that account for two-thirds of the country’s GDP.

 To know more about the tax relief measures issued by the government through this stimulus, read our article here.

 Investors should seek the assistance of local advisors to better understand how they can benefit from these relief measures.

 Support for businesses

 State-owned Government Savings Bank (GSB) has allocated 150 billion baht (US$4.5 billion) worth of low-interest loans.
 The GSB will lend to commercial banks with a lowered interest rate if just 0.01 percent, allowing commercial banks to grant loans to businesses with an interest rate of two percent.

 Businesses can receive this rate for the first two years on the first 20 million baht (US$612,000).

 The Social Security Office (SSO) in Thailand has also provided 30 billion baht (US$918 million) worth of soft loans with the interest rate set at three percent for SSO-registered entrepreneurs.

 Withholding tax deductions